kubevirt/user-guide/workloads/virtual-machines/disks-and-volumes.md

 Allows connecting a `PersistentVolumeClaim` to a VM disk.

-Use a PersistentVolumeClain when the VirtualMachine's disk needs to persist after the VM terminates.
+Use a PersistentVolumeClain when the VirtualMachineInstance's disk needs to persist after the VM terminates.
 This allows for the VM's data to remain persistent between restarts.

 For KubeVirt to be able to consume the disk present on a PersistentVolume's filesystem, the disk must be named `disk.img` and be placed in the root path of the filesystem.
 Currently the disk is also required to be in raw format.